-If you remain dissatisfied with the findings and decisions by the Chief Executive, or with the overall handling of your complaint, there are further options which you may pursue, and which the Complaints and Communications Officer can guide you through, including:
+If you remain dissatisfied with the findings and decisions by the Chief Executive, or with the overall handling of your complaint, there are further options which you may pursue, and which a member of the team can guide you through, including:

 • Contact your elected representative - please note you can contact your local Councillor about an issue at any stage, before, during, or after your complaint

 If you need to make a complaint about a Councillor please click here